-The SPD's career development award - the Weston Pediatric Dermatology CDA - provides $40,000 in support for one year (0.2 FTE).
-The award is given every other year (2017, 2019, etc.) and the next deadline will be December 21, 2018.
+The SPD and PeDRA jointly support an annual career development award - the Weston Pediatric Dermatology CDA - which provides $40,000 in support for one year (0.2 FTE).

 This award supports career development of future leaders, educators, clinical scholars and/or translational investigators in pediatric dermatology.

 Applicant Eligibility Requirements

 - Must be a pediatric dermatologist residing in the United States or Canada.

 - Must be a current member of PeDRA and/or SPD with a membership held at least one (1) year.